 Before your test, you’ll remove all clothing above your waist and put on a hospital gown.
-The technologist will ask you to lay on your side or back and put a special gel on the transducer to help it move across your chest.
+Laying on your side or back, the technologist will apply a special gel to help move the transducer across your chest.

 The technologist will move the transducer back and forth, sometimes pressing firmly.
-Sound waves will be transmitted through the transducer to your heart and back again, creating pictures.
+Sound waves will be transmitted through the transducer to your heart, creating pictures.

 No radiation or x-rays will be used.
-You might hear a whooshing sound during the test, and this is simply the sound of your heart pumping blood.
+You might hear a whooshing sound during the test, which is simply the sound of your heart pumping blood.

 What Do My Echocardiogram Results Mean?